+The terms reproduction and fake have, not only online, caused many lively discussions as they are often used incorrectly.
+We should therefore take a closer look at what they really stand for.
 It may sound a little harsh, but personal feelings and perceptions are secondary in this case, as the definitions we are talking about are actually strictly separated and defined by laws.
-So let us have a look at what the law says when it comes to 'fakes' and 'reproductions', and then let us see what that means for the common collector.
+So let us have a look at what the law says when it comes to fakes and reproductions, and then let us see what that means for the common collector or reseller.

-Each form of registration has its own features and (depending on use) may also be applied for use on an international basis.
-No matter what subject, they all have one thing in common - they are all limited to certain periods of time.
+Each form of registration has its own features and (depending on use) may also be applicable on an international basis.
+No matter what subject, they all have one thing in common : they are limited to certain periods of time.
 Trademarks for example may be registered for a few years only, but their registration period can be extended.
 International patents on the other hand may only be held for a maximum of twenty years, those can not be extended further.

 All registration forms are tranferable, meaning that they can be put into the hands of a subsidiary, a legal successor, or even sold to a different company all together.
 Transfer or sale has no influence on the remaining duration of such a registration, and the registration period of any given registration form (e.g. a registered trademark) can then be extended by the subsequent owner.

 As long as there is a company or other legal successor that signs to take responsibility (and pays the registration fees), everything is okay.
 But what happens when a company owning some form of registration closes down, leaving no legal successor that could take its place?

 And although this procedure works better than blocking a registration forever, it does have its drawbacks.
 Anyway, up until here we are generally speaking about three basic types of items which are actually pretty much self-explanatory: